jgoedeke/IMCtermite/README.md

 ```

 which provides binary wheels for multiple architectures on _Windows_ and _Linux_
-and most _Python 3.x_ distributions.
-However, if your platform/architecture is
+and most _Python 3.x_ distributions. **Note:** Starting from version 3.0.0,
+imctermite requires numpy as a dependency, which will be automatically
+installed if not already present.

-not supported you can still compile the source distribution yourself, which
+However, if your platform/architecture is not supported you can still compile
+the source distribution yourself, which requires _python3_setuptools_, _numpy_,
-requires _python3_setuptools_ and an up-to-date compiler supporting C++11
-standard (e.g. _gcc version >= 10.2.0_).
+and an up-to-date compiler supporting C++11 standard (e.g. _gcc version >= 10.2.0_).

 ## Usage